zhangcx93/angular-paginate-repeat/README.md

 Text of prev and next button
 default:
 prev='Prev', next='Next'

+##Tip
+If there is only one page, 'onlyOne' class will be added to the first page button

 ## Contribute
 Contact me at zhangcx93@gmail.com, feel free to report bugs and functions you need!